A discretization scheme for path-dependent FBSDEs and PDEs: Introduction

-The rest of the paper is organized as follows.
-In Section 2, we mention mathematical preliminaries and assumptions to establish a scheme for FBSDEs.
-In Section 3, we introduce our scheme and show its convergence rate.
-More precisely, we prove the convergence with smooth coefficients in the first subsection; then we construct an approximation of coefficients and verify our main result under weaker assumptions.
-Finally, using the path-dependent Feynman Kac formula, we present a numerical algorithm for path-dependent partial differential equations.
+The remainder of the paper is organized as follows.
+Section \ref{sec:prelim} introduces the mathematical preliminaries and assumptions required to establish the numerical scheme for FBSDEs.
+In Section \ref{sec:Picard}, we present the Picard iteration scheme and derive its convergence rate.
+We first prove the convergence under smooth coefficient assumptions, then extend the result to more general settings by constructing appropriate coefficient approximations.
+Section \ref{sec:PPDE} introduces a supervised learning method for path-dependent partial differential equations.
+Section \ref{sec:error} provides an error analysis of the Monte Carlo estimator for the martingale integrand.
+Section \ref{sec:NS} provides numerical experiments for concrete examples.
+Finally, Section \ref{sec:con} concludes the paper.